googleapis/google-cloud-ruby/google-cloud-vm_migration/README.md

-# Ruby Client for the Migrate for Compute Engine API
+# Ruby Client for the VM Migration API

-API Client library for the Migrate for Compute Engine API

-Migrate for Compute Engine enables you to migrate (Lift and Shift) your virtual machines (VMs), with minor automatic modifications, from your source environment to Google Compute Engine.
+Use the Migrate to Virtual Machines API to programmatically migrate workloads.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-vm_migration-v*`.